thebkv/bkv/Daniel_07.md

 ---

-_“You saw the Son of Man on the clouds…”_
+_“The four beasts rose from the sea…”_
-_“Now go possess that identity in the land.”_
+_“But one like a Son of Man came with the clouds.”_

 ---